KirbAvion/TRONLines/README.md

 # TRONLines
-A dynamic, expandable, minimally-invasive emissive texture shader for armor trims (23w04a).
+A dynamic, expandable, minimally-invasive, and only slightly *unstable* emissive texture shader for armor trims (23w04a).

 Sample images that I can't be bothered to embed: https://imgur.com/a/6C5DNtM